Spain says bad bank attracting interest from foreign investors

 The Spanish government expects to apply for between 35 billion and 40 billion euros of that aid.

-The reduced final bill takes into account the transfer of assets to the bad bank, capital raising operations, such as Popular's 2.5 billion euros capital increase, and the forced losses on holders of hybrid and junior debtholders.
+The reduced final bill takes into account the transfer of assets to the bad bank, capital raising operations, such as Popular's

 A source involved in the negotiations said on Friday that Bankia's junior debt holders will likely take a loss of less than 50 percent.